coderwahaj/Nexium_Pitch-Writer/README.md

 ## ✨ Features

 - 🧠 Generate AI-powered startup pitches instantly
-- 🌐 Translate pitches to multiple languages *(Coming Soon)*
+- 🌐 Translate pitches to multiple languages
 - 🎨 Sleek, responsive UI with a futuristic design
+- 🧠 Generate Summarize version AI-powered pitches instantly
+- 📂 Save and copy your pitch,summary and translation
 - 🔒 Authentication with session-based access
 - 📂 Save and view your pitch history